Powers of PCS Officer in the Various States | List of Responsibilities, Roles, Career, Facilities, Rank, and Status of PCS Officer

 #3 Career Growth as PCS Officer

-After completing their training, a PCS officer generally serves at the tehsil level as Tehsildar and after more than 10 years of service they promoted to Deputy Collector (SDMs).
+After completing their training, a PCS officer generally serves at the tehsil level as Tehsildar and after more than 10 years of service, they are promoted to Deputy Collector (SDMs).

 Further, they are promoted to city magistrate, and later, additional district magistrate.
 Most districts have two to three posts of ADMs, most common of them being ADM (City), ADM (Finance/Revenue), and ADM (Executive).